 You can use the edge of the countertop or a spoon's back to tap the egg.
 Then, roll the egg in your hand to loosen the shell, making it easier to peel.
-It's essential to crack the shell all around the egg, as this will make it easier to peel.
+Cracking the shell all around the egg is essential, as this will make it easier to peel.

 3. Peel under running water

 Peeling them under running water or in a bowl of water is one of the quickest and easiest methods that most chefs use, as the water will create a layer of separation between the egg white and the shell, making it easier to peel.

 Hold the egg under cold running water or submerge it in a bowl of cold water, and start peeling from the egg's wider end.

 Sometimes, the process of peeling eggs under running water may take off bits of the egg's white, but this won't affect the egg's taste.